recumbent-dog/recumbentdog.com/notes/251211-where-the-beauty-is.md

 **Sometimes I Think I Love You, Memphis Jug Band**
 Jug bands are so sick.
 Maybe my new favorite thing to search on Youtube.
 Memphis Jug Band gained some popularity in the 20’s and then again during the folk/blues revival in the 50’s.
 A song of theirs “Stealin’ Stealin’” was also covered by a popular San Francisco outfit Grateful Dead.

-I picked this song for this mix because it’s title and it’s lyrics felt reflected in the following track.
+I picked this song for this mix because its title and its lyrics felt reflected in the following track.

 **Sometimes, Poor Image**
 I mentioned this song last month, calling out its fiddle part.
 Have I mentioned how much I love this album?
 San Francisco band baby!